Community Research

 On the website, our research is divided into three sections:

-Powermapping and policies: what we know about the new AYCTE meal plan, describing the role of SHHS and Dana Hospitality (including clauses in their contract that we can exploit in our advocacy)
+Powermapping and policies: what we know about the new AYCTE meal plan, describing the role of SHHS and Dana Hospitality (including clauses in their contract that we can exploit in our advocacy).

-Food (in)security at McGill: synthesizing the data we have about satisfaction with food services at McGill, including both data collected by members of our group and data collected by McGill Food and Dining Services (obtained through ATI request)
+Food (in)security at McGill: synthesizing the data we have about satisfaction with food services at McGill, including both data collected by members of our group and data collected by McGill Food and Dining Services (obtained through ATI request).

-Food Ecosystem at McGill: looking at past and present student-run stakeholders in McGill’s food system, and mapping the ways in which these stakeholders all interact
+Food Ecosystem at McGill: looking at past and present student-run stakeholders in McGill’s food system, and mapping the ways in which these stakeholders all interact.

 Additionally, we created a document library to bring together all of the relevant documents we found about food organizing at McGill in a publicly accessible place.
 This can be useful to us when doing future research, or to other groups who may be interested in looking into this.
 Many of the documents included were obtained through ATI requests and aren’t publicly available elsewhere.